 5.6.3 Disposals by insurers of cars surrendered under an insurance claim

 Whilst the guidance given in paragraphs 5.6.1 and 5.6.2 applies equally to cars, there are special rules relating to the recovery of VAT on cars and it is therefore particularly important that insurers establish the VAT status of surrendered vehicles.

-Insurers won’t be required to account for VAT on the disposal of second hand cars surrendered under insurance claims where the insured party was VAT registered but on which input tax recovery was blocked.
+Insurers will not be required to account for VAT on the disposal of second-hand cars surrendered under insurance claims where the insured party was VAT registered but on which input tax recovery was blocked.
 They will be required to account for VAT on the disposal of new cars damaged whilst in dealers’ stocks because VAT is recoverable by the dealer on cars bought for resale.

-More information on the VAT treatment of second hand cars and other margin scheme goods can be found in Notice 718/1 The VAT Margin Scheme for second-hand car and other vehicles.
+More information on the VAT treatment of second-hand cars and other Margin Scheme goods can be found in The Margin Scheme on second-hand cars and other vehicles (VAT Notice 718/1).

 6. Insurance supplied outside the UK

 6.1 The importance of the place of supply

 VAT is payable on insurance wherever it is supplied.
 Nevertheless, the place where insurance is supplied for VAT purposes is important because it determines whether or not you can recover VAT on any costs incurred in making that supply.